 Keys to success in the Fifth Block are well-trained, experienced teachers, good curriculum and adequate physical facilities.
 That is why fifth block is 23 days long, and students are generally taught in their own schools using district curriculum.
 Class size is set at a 25 to 1 ratio.
 Fifth Block also shortens the long summer break that can cause a loss of learning for some students.

-June 2013 marked the sixth consecutive year that Aurora Public schools offered its extended school-year program, Fifth Block.
+June 2014 marked the seventh consecutive year that Aurora Public schools offered its extended school-year program, Fifth Block.
 The program was initially implemented in June 2008.